biopython/biopython/Doc/chapter_blast.rst

 Here are my attempts at UML class diagrams for the ``Blast`` and ``PSIBlast`` record classes.
 If you are good at UML and see mistakes/improvements that can be made, please let me know.
-The Blast class diagram is shown in Figure :ref:`fig:blastrecord`.
+The Blast class diagram is shown in Figure [fig:blastrecord].

 [fig:blastrecord]

 .. figure:: images/BlastRecord.png
    :alt: Class diagram for the Blast Record class representing all of the info in a BLAST report
-   :name: fig:blastrecord
    :width: 80.0%

    Class diagram for the Blast Record class representing all of the info